Cloufield/GWASTutorial/17_colocalization/README.md

 $H_4$: both traits are associated and share a single causal variant

-PP.H4.abf is the posterior probability that two traits share a same causal variant.
+`PP.H4.abf` is the posterior probability that two traits share a same causal variant.

-Then based on the coloc signal, a 95% credible set could be constructed (as a same causal variant does not necessarily mean a specific variant).
+Then based on `H4` is true, a 95% credible set could be constructed (as a shared causal variant does not necessarily mean a specific variant).
 ```R
 o <- order(my.res$results$SNP.PP.H4,decreasing=TRUE)
 cs <- cumsum(my.res$results$SNP.PP.H4[o])